yucongkoo/tp/docs/DeveloperGuide.md

 &emsp;&emsp;Use case ends.

 &emsp;2a.
 User provided invalid index.<br/>
 &emsp;&emsp;2a1.
-System displays an error message to alert the User.<br/>
+EzContact displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.

 &emsp;3a.
 User provided invalid information of tags.<br/>
 &emsp;&emsp;3a1.
-Systems displays an error message to alert the User.<br/>
+EzContact displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.

 &emsp;3b.
 User provided information of tags that will not update the targeted customer.<br/>
 &emsp;&emsp;3b1.
-Systems displays an error message to alert the User.<br/>
+EzContact displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.